How to map 21 CFR Part 11 requirements to MQTT payloads

 Retain Flag Causing Stale Compliance Records Symptom: New clients receive outdated temperature readings upon subscription.
 Resolution: Set

 retain_flag: Falsefor all real-time telemetry.
 Part 11 requires records to reflect the exact state at generation time.
-Useretain: Trueonly for static configuration payloads (e.g., calibration certificates), not for time-series sensor data.
+Useretain: Trueonly for static configuration payloads (e.g., calibration certificates).

-For broader architectural guidance on securing data flow from edge sensors to enterprise validation systems, consult the Pharmaceutical Cold Chain Architecture & Compliance Foundations resource.
+For broader architectural guidance on securing data flow from edge sensors to enterprise validation systems, consult the Pharmaceutical Cold Chain Architecture & Compliance Foundations.

 Conclusion